laserpointlabs/dadms/docs/architecture/ontology_modeler_specification.md

 ---

-**This specification provides the comprehensive requirements for implementing the Ontology Modeler as a core visual component within the DADMS Ontology Workspace Service, with specific focus on decision intelligence modeling, AAS integration, and seamless operation within the broader workspace ecosystem.**
+**This specification provides the comprehensive requirements for implementing the Ontology Modeler as a core visual component within the DADMS Ontology Workspace Service, with specific focus on decision intelligence modeling, AAS integration, and seamless operation within the broader workspace ecosystem.
+The latest implementation includes enhanced UI components with collapsible panels, compact design, advanced canvas controls, and improved BPMN workspace integration.**